 All sampling equipment testing and maintenance requirements are detailed in the SWQM Procedures.
-Sampling equipment is inspected and tested upon receipt and is assured appropriate for use.
+Sampling equipment is inspected and tested upon receipt and is assured appropriate for use by the ANRA CRP Coordinator.
 Equipment records are kept on all field equipment and a supply of critical spare parts is maintained.